obonaventure/cnp3/Missions/S9/routing2.rst

 In this set of exercices, you will explore in more details the operation of a link-state routing protocol such as OSPF and the operation of BGP.

-The deadline for this exercise is Tuesday November 24th, 13.00.
+The deadline for this set of exercises is Tuesday November 24th, 13.00.